-- Whilst you are attending the Barts Health NHS Trust for your planned surgery or medical procedure you will be asked to donate your biological samples including tissue (blood (up to 50mls), saliva, urine and or heart and/ or blood vessel tissue).
-These samples will be processed and labelled with a code number (not your name) and these will be stored in a secure freezer. - In future appointments we may ask you if you are still happy for us to take additional biological samples (such as blood or tissue).
+- Whilst you are attending the Barts Health NHS Trust for your planned surgery, medical procedure or clinical reviews you may be asked to donate your biological samples which might include tissue, (blood (up to 50mls), saliva, throat, buccal or nasopharyngeal swabs, urine, faeces and soft/solid tissue samples).
+Not all samples will be collected, and will be based upon your wishes and instructions on the day.
+We may ask you to provide and return to us samples (e.g. saliva) in appropriate containers that we will send to your address if you agreed to this. - We will also retain any samples which have been collected for your clinical care and are of no future use and would otherwise be discarded and destroyed. - These samples will be processed and labelled with a code number (not your name) and these will be stored in a secure freezer. - In future appointments we may ask you if you are still happy for us to take additional biological samples (such as blood, throat, buccal or nasopharyngeal swabs, urine, faeces or tissue).
 You are under no obligation to provide further samples.
-The reason we may ask for further samples is that for some research studies it is beneficial to have samples from the same person at different time points. - Your data will be stored for a period of up to 25 years.
+The reason we may ask for further samples is that for some research studies it is beneficial to have samples from the same person at different time points. - Your data will be stored for a period of up to 5 years.
 Biological samples including tissue will be stored for a period of up to 10 years.
-If there are any unused samples after this time, a decision will be made either to keep the remaining samples or dispose of them. - After a period time the coded biological sample(s) including tissue you have provided will be passed on to our researchers for use in one or more approved research studies which will have the aim of helping doctors identify, treat and prevent diseases of the heart and circulation. - It is possible that your coded biological sample(s) including tissue may be used for genetic research to help us understand the genetic basis of cardiovascular health and disease.
+If there are any unused samples after this time, a decision will be made either to keep the remaining samples or dispose of them. - After a period time the coded biological sample(s) including tissue you have provided may be passed on to our researchers for use in one or more approved research studies which will have the aim of helping doctors identify, treat and prevent diseases. - It is possible that your coded biological sample(s) including tissue may be used for genetic research to help us understand the genetic basis of health and disease.
 The results of these investigations are unlikely to specifically affect your care and will not be of diagnostic quality and so will not routinely be reported back to you.
 However, it is possible, though very unlikely, that the genetic research tests we perform using your blood will lead us to identify an abnormal gene which sometimes can run in families.
-If we believe that an abnormal gene is important for your health or that of your family we will call you back to explain what we have found and offer support and advice.
-Only the Barts Bioresource Research team will have access to the sample coding, and will be the only members of staff apart from your clinicians who will approach you. - It is possible that your sample(s) may be used in animal research, as this is an essential tool for the development of medical treatments and the understanding of human disease. - Your sample(s) will NOT be used for research that involves Reproductive Cloning.
+If we believe that an abnormal gene is important for your health or that of your family, we will call you back to explain what we have found and offer support and advice.
+Only the Barts BioResource Research team will have access to the sample coding and will be the only members of staff apart from your clinicians who will approach you. - It is possible that your sample(s) may be used in animal research, as this is an essential tool for the development of medical treatments and the understanding of human disease. - Your sample(s) will NOT be used for research that involves Reproductive Cloning.

-If you agree to take part, the donation of your biological sample (s) including tissue will be treated as gifts that could help research to benefit those affected by diseases of the heart and circulation.
+If you agree to take part, the donation of your biological sample (s) including tissue will be treated as gifts that could help research to benefit those affected by diseases and health conditions.